4teamwork/ftw.blueprints/README.rst

 The Problem converting the fields of the PloneFormMailer is, that they aren't Archetype fields like in the PloneFormGen.
-To convert it automatically, we use the formXML function of the Formulator package and put the exportet xml- form-representation into the item exported with collective.jsonify.
+To convert it automatically, we use the formXML function of the Formulator package and put the exported xml- form-representation into the item exported with collective.jsonify.

-After creating the Form itself trough the pipeline, we parse the xml and convert it to a transmogrifier item who is creating the new archetype-fields.
+After creating the form itself trough the pipeline, we parse the xml and convert it to a transmogrifier item with the archetypes fields.

-See the example ftw.blueprints.pfm2pfg config to see how to implement the PloneFormMailer migration correctly into the pipeline.
+See the example ftw.blueprints.pfm2pfg config to see how to integrate the PloneFormMailer migration correctly into the pipeline.

 Minimal configuration:

 .. code:: cfg

-    [formmailerfieldsinserter]
+    [formmailer-fields-inserter]
-    blueprint = ftw.blueprints.formmailerfieldsinserter
+    blueprint = ftw.blueprints.formmailer-fields-inserter

 Links